Friday, January 30, 2009

 The Israeli military has given the following response to this article:

 The IDF does not target civilians.
-For 22 days the IDF fought an enemy in Gaza who does not hesitate to hide behind civilians and fire from human
+For 22 days the IDF fought an enemy in Gaza who does not hesitate to hide behind civilians and fire from humanitarian aid facilities.

 IDF forces have clear firing orders, but in the complex situation in which fighting takes place inside towns and cities, placing our forces also at great risk, civilian casualties are regrettably possible.